stuarts-art/ArtRefSync/README.md

 - [ ] Fix VIdeo/gif support
 - [ ] Non-Image Board Files

-## Installation

-### Non Coders (EXE file in zip folder)
-Download the zip file from the last [workflow](https://github.com/stuarts-art/ArtRefSync/actions/workflows/windows_pyinstaller.yml) run.
-Extract the zip and run the exe.

 ### Other useful commands
 ```bash
 # exporting a requirements.txt instead of a uv.lock file.